 On machines, humans, and the relations between

 - Machines and robots do not think for themselves or evolve on their own.
 Rather, they evolve as we transfer our skills and craftsmanship to them.
 In other words, craftsmanship is achieved by learning the basic principles of manufacturing through manual work, then applying them on the factory floor to steadily make improvements.
 This cycle of improvement in both human skills and technologies is the essence of Toyota's jidoka.
-Advancing jidoka in this way helps to reinforce both our manufacturing competitiveness and human resource development.

 It’s about your people, not the management consultants you hire